marvinjude/gospel-hymns/README.md

 ## Graphql

-If you're a cool kid you can use Graphql.
+If you're a cool kid you can use GraphQL.

 Endpoint: `https://gospel-hymns.herokuapp.com/graphql` - POST
 Playground: `https://gospel-hymns.herokuapp.com/graphql` - GET